-Our main activity revolves around the delivery of two to three years long educative and empowerment programs to marginalized, low-income, peri-urban communities.
+Our main activities revolve around the delivery of educative and women empowerment programs to marginalized, low-income, peri-urban communities.
 We focus mainly on households with pregnant and lactating women to have as much impact as possible during the first 1000 days.
-During those years, we improve caregivers’ knowledge, desire and self-confidence to avoid malnutrition in their households, and we equip the household with tools leading to the empowerment of women (financial as well as gender equality issues).
+We improve caregivers’ knowledge, desire and self-confidence to avoid malnutrition in their households.

-In parallel to this main activity, we address other urban groups with shorter interventions focused on nutrition and child feeding behavior.
+In parallel to our main activities, we address other urban groups with shorter interventions focused on nutrition and child feeding behavior.
 We also use mainstream and social media to raise awareness on stunting and change the general public mentality on the bias around nutrition.

 COVID-19 sustainable response: Face mask production

 In the face of the economic crisis that the COVID-19 pandemic has provoked, we believe that imagining sustainable systems that can allow households to earn income right away while also preparing them for the post-crisis is one way to fight this pandemic.

 By providing sewing training, raw material, and labor compensation fee, this project aims to initiate a virtuous cycle for vulnerable women who lost their income due to the COVID-19 crisis in a sustainable manner.

 They hand produce facemasks that can be donated or sold to generate income and fuel a sustainable business model.
 N4ED sponsored the women for 3 months in order to give them time to sharpen their skills.
 The most successful ones were later supported to take a 6 months long singer sewing training and were donated sewing singers so that they could pursue in the sewing profession post-crisis.

 - Increase the safety of marginalized peri-urban households against the risks of contracting the virus by enabling them to work from home.